Browse documentation

 Official YAML Suite

-For YAML parse-validity checks against the official yaml-test-suite, run:
+For YAML parse-validity checks against the official yaml-test-suite (pinned to a specific SHA in the script), run:

 python3 scripts/run_yaml_test_suite.py